Director: Chiemi Karasawa

 Or so I thought.
 Whether or not she intended to, Chiemi Karasawa filmed a much different, much more valuable film than the one I thought I was going to see.
 Elaine Stritch: Shoot Me is an appropriate title for this documentary about the 88-year-old Broadway legend because while we are aware that Stritch needs the attention of a film crew like a fish needs water, we are brought uncomfortably close to the tail end of a life, one now filled with infirmity.
 If Stritch were a horse, we might find it kinder to put her down.
 That she bravely reveals all of her pain and struggle, both physically and psychologically, makes this an unforgettable and necessary document, as well as a roadmap for taking our leave from this world.

 I wish to emphasize that Stritch is still with us, and in fact, attended the sold-out showing of Shoot Me.
+(UPDATE: Elaine Stritch died July 17, 2014, at the age of 89.)
 She’s halt of gait, forgetful, and very hard of hearing, but her performer’s instincts and wit are as sharp as ever.
 Her performance at the AMC Theatre 11 was loaded with zingers, her characteristic profanity, and a teary appreciation for the love we lavished on her, a love whose pursuit propelled her to stardom.

 Karasawa films Stritch as she gets ready for a cabaret show at New York’s Café Carlyle with her long-time accompanist Rob Bowman.
 She sports the Judy Garland look of black tights and a long men’s shirt during rehearsals, in performance, and in fact, most of the time.
 One of her intimates says Elaine just won’t wear pants!
 She is very thin, so the effect is rather worrying, particularly when she goes through her dance routine.